amurtala/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Task 5. strstr: a function that locates a substring

-Task 6.
+Task 7.
 Chess: a function that prints the chessboard

-Task 7. diagonal: a function that prints the sum of the two diagonals of a
+Task 8. diagonal: a function that prints the sum of the two diagonals of a
 	a square matrix of integers

-Task 8.
+Task 100.
 Double pointer: a function that sets the value of a pointer to a char

+Task 101.